Texas Sage

 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, email us.

+APPLICATION: A prospective member may only apply to one chapter, and a formal application must be completed by March 1, 2024.
 While it is our strong preference to accept all applicants, space in the chapter is limited and we cannot guarantee a spot to all applicants.
 If the number of applications exceeds the spaces available, all non-legacy applicants will be entered into a “blind draw” to determine membership.

 What are the characteristics of a good NCL, Inc. Member??